svlada/svlada.github.io/posts/step-builder-pattern.md

 2. No eclipse plugin to help with code generation.
 (On the other hand, there are plenty of code generators for Builder pattern generator).

 ### <a name="code-walkthrough" id="code-walkthrough">Code-walkthrough</a>
-Since the Step Builder pattern is a creational design pattern, let's focus on its purpose - creation of objects.
+Since the Step Builder pattern is a creational design pattern, let's focus on its purpose - the creation of objects.

 Example of API usage is shown below: